tess-snyk/snyk-azure-workshop/README.md

 https://docs.snyk.io/features/integrations/git-repository-scm-integrations/azure-repos-integration

 * Go ahead and click on "**Add your Azure Repos repositories to Snyk**"
-* Search for "**dotNET goof v2**" and click on "Add selected repositories" top right hand corner of the page
+* Search for "**snyk-azure-project**" and click on "Add selected repositories" top right hand corner of the page

 _Note: This may take a few minutes to scan but once done you should some something as follows, ignore the warnings_